tomtor/HDL-deflate/README.md

 ## Speed

-The Vivado timing report fails at 100Mhz, but the test bench runs fine on my Arty at 100Mhz.
+The Vivado timing report fails at 100Mhz for FAST/MATCH10, but the test bench runs fine on my Arty at 100Mhz.
+Non FAST passes timing constraints for 100 Mhz.

 # Future Improvements (when there is interest)